Esowteric/browser-custom-dns/README.md

 ## Alternatives

 Of course, if you want to use a custom DNS server, then you can set this system-wide, but I really wanted a system that didn't require people to have to tinker, since it's quite technical and it could mess up their internet connection.
 It's also possible to point one of the two system-wide DNS server entries to a local DNS proxy like Acrylic.
-At one point, the Google Chrome had a user-defined DNS facility, but (possibly after some soul-searching and finger-wagging), they quickly removed it.
+At one point, Google Chrome had a user-defined DNS facility, but (possibly after some soul-searching and finger-wagging), they quickly removed it.
 I haven't seen anything else around other than the Comodo browser which allows you to use their (hardwired) secure DNS servers, and another to access the murky depths of the Dark Net.
 So I believe that there will be demand for this app.

 ## Installation